-Antipsychotic medications are the most effective treatment for schizophrenia.
+Antipsychotic drugs are the most effective treatment for schizophrenia.
 They change the balance of chemicals in the brain and can help control symptoms.

-These medications are usually helpful, but they can cause side effects.
-Many side effects can be managed, and they should not prevent you from seeking treatment for this serious condition.
+These drugs can cause side effects, but many side effects can be managed.
+Side effects should not prevent the person from getting treated for this serious condition.

 Common side effects from antipsychotics may include:

-Long-term use of antipsychotic medications may increase your risk for a movement disorder called tardive dyskinesia.
-This condition causes repeated movements that you cannot control, especially around the mouth.
-Call your health care provider right away if you think you may have this condition.
+Long-term use of antipsychotics may increase the risk of a movement disorder called tardive dyskinesia.
+This condition causes repeated movements that the person cannot control.
+Call the health care provider right away if you think you or your family member may have this condition due to the medicine.